STUDY

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-Students will learn about the range of projection imaging techniques which are used to diagnose conditions and trauma which are typically presented by paediatric patients.
-The importance of the diagnostic content of the resultant imaging will be examined and students will be taught the significant radiological features which influences management of the condition.
+You will learn about the range of diagnostic imaging techniques which are used to diagnose conditions and trauma which are typically presented by paediatric patients.
+The importance of the diagnostic content of the resultant imaging will be examined and you will be taught the significant radiological features which influences management of the condition.
 Specific needs and care of children (and their carers) undergoing radiographic procedures will be explored in the context of relevant protocols and legislation.
-It is envisaged that students will have an opportunity to share their experiences and working practices.
+It is envisaged that you will have an opportunity to share their experiences and working practices.

 WHY SUFFOLK